Testing Webhooks Requires a Different Strategy

 After building webhook test infrastructure on three projects, the pattern is always the same:

-- Unit test your webhook handler — mock the payload, verify processing logic and idempotency
+- Unit test your webhook handler — mock the payload, verify processing logic, idempotency, and signature validation

 - Integration test with a listener — real HTTP server, trigger real events in test mode, assert on received payloads